University of Karachi bombing

-Outer look of Confucius Institute Faculty of Commerce, after the blast, in 2022.

 On 26 April 2022, a suicide bombing hit a van near the University of Karachi's Confucius Institute, killing three Chinese academics and their Pakistani driver.
-The Balochistan Liberation Army, claimed responsibility, saying that the perpetrator was the organization's first female suicide bomber.
+The Balochistan Liberation Army claimed responsibility, saying that the perpetrator was the organization's first female suicide bomber.

 Of the three Chinese killed, one was the director of the university's Confucius Institute.
 The other two were teachers.
-China losing confidence in Pakistan's ability to secure Chinese nationals, has since requested permission to deploy Chinese private security contractors to Pakistan.
+China, having lost confidence in Pakistan's ability to secure Chinese nationals, has since requested permission to deploy Chinese private security contractors to Pakistan.

 Perpetrator

 The Balochistan Liberation Army, a group internationally designated as a terrorist organization, claimed responsibility for the bombing, which it said was done to discourage Chinese development programs in the region.

-The bomber was identified as Shari Baloch, a 30-year-old female and secondary school science teacher from Kech District in Balochistan.
+The bomber was identified as Shari Baloch, a 30-year-old secondary school science teacher from Kech District in Balochistan.
 She held bachelor's and master's degrees in education from the Allama Iqbal Open University, and had also obtained a master's degree in zoology from the University of Balochistan.
 She had reportedly enrolled in another postgraduate degree at the University of Karachi months before the attack, but was not reported to be a student there at the time.
 Shari had a daughter and son, both reportedly aged five, with her husband Habitan Bashir Baloch, who is also from Kech and a dentist.
 In 2019, Shari Baloch landed a job in the Balochistan Education Department and was employed at a government secondary school in Kalatak, near Turbat, where she taught science to female students.
 However, she had been absent from the school since six months before the attack and had been served a show-cause notice, to which she had not responded.
 Her husband, Habitan, was also a lecturer at the Makran Medical College, and was undertaking a postgraduate degree in public health from the Jinnah Sindh Medical University.
 Her husband was reported to be involved in a training programme at Karachi's Jinnah Hospital, and had been staying in a hotel near the hospital at the time.
 The couple had rented an apartment in Gulistan-e-Johar, where Shari had been living for the past three years.